vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Sontheimer, G.D.

-1985 Folk Deities in the Vijayanagara Empire: Narasim. ha and Mallan. n. a/Mailār. in: Dallapiccola, A.L. (ed.), Vijayanagara—City and Empire.
+1985 Folk Deities in the Vijayanagara Empire: Narasim. ha and Mallaṇṇa/Mailār. in: Dallapiccola, A.L. (ed.), Vijayanagara—City and Empire.
 New Currents of Research.
-Wiesbaden. pp. 144–59.
+Wiesbadeṇpp.
+144–59.

 Speijer, J.S